If you've blocked our ad, please consider unblocking it.

 - In the original English script, Bass utters "damn" in Shade Man's stage.
 However, in Mega Man Anniversary Collection and Mega Man Legacy Collection 2, he says "darn".

-- Due to problems with emulating the SNES's Mode 7 capabilities, the closing movie animation is not shown in the Mega Man Anniversary Collection.
+- Due to problems with emulating the SNES's Mode 7 capabilities, the closing movie animation, up to and including the "cast photo" scene, is not shown in the Mega Man Anniversary Collection.
+The Robot Master design credits are all shown right after the sound composer credits, while in the original SNES version, they were scattered throughout the list.
+Bass and Treble's names still appear during the credits.

 Dr. Wily is only seen from the chest up while he's hovering over Earth menacingly in the intro.
 Removing layers while this is happening reveals that he has some rather... odd proportions.